catamount-music/public-domain/README.md

 ### Using color to organize

-`LogicProColorScheme.png` shows how we use color as a visual cue to understand what a Logic Pro project contains.
-We assign colors to track, regions, channel strips, and markers.
+`LogicProColorScheme.png` defines colors for tracks, regions, channel strips, and markers so we have a consistent visual reference.
+Work in progress for sure.

+`logic-pro-color-scheme.ai` is the Adobe Illustrator source file for the graphic.

 ### Mixing process